forestdb/forestdb.org/models/PLU-2019-projects.md

 would be more likely to accept the gift.
 Therefore, we can see from the figures that the probability of accepting shifted a little bit to refusing, which means that when people hear "thanks", the probability of refusal increases.
-The similar situation happened for the utterance"no thanks".
+The similar situation happened for the utterance "no thanks".
 When people hear "no thanks", the probability of acceptance increases a little compared to the basic RSA model.

-In previous model, we assume that people more like to choose to accept the gift to show their politeness.
+In the previous model, we assume that people are more likely to choose to accept the gift to show their politeness.
 However, it is not always true for all people.
-People in different culture have different sense of politeness.
+People in different cultures have a different sense of politeness.
 In western culture, people think that acceptance shows politeness.
 However, people in eastern culture consider refusal as a kind of politeness.
 For people in eastern culture, it's polite to refuse others' gifts at first.
-In eastern culture, it's also more costly for people to say "thanks" than "no thanks", because saying "no thanks" gives the listener a chance to continue the conversation with the speaker and build up a more close relationship.
+In eastern culture, it's also more costly for people to say "thanks" than "no thanks", because saying "no thanks" gives the listener a chance to continue the conversation with the speaker and build up a closer relationship.

-Therefore, in the model for eastern culture, the cost of two utterances are not equal to each other.
+Therefore, in the model for eastern culture, the costs of the two utterances are not equal to each other.
 It will be more costly to choose "thanks" than "no thanks".
 In the utility function, the state "refuse" will be scored instead of "accept" in the previous model.

-The model of eastern culture shows below
+The model of eastern culture is shown below

 ~~~~
 ////////////////////////////eastern condiiton////////////////////////////